 - Reduce the impact of any changes in future

-So, tools that allow for better abstraction of work is better.
+So, tools that allow for better abstraction of work are better.
 As we discussed in one of our previous lessons, Object-oriented tools are better for reuse and abstraction though script best tools also have come up with great ways to reuse components and libraries.

 Finally, depending on the team you’ve got, a recorder may be a very useful thing to get the development started quickly.

 The recorder can record the initial steps of the workflow based on clicks and then you can go in and customize the automation to your specific needs.

 A recorder is useful especially if your team does not have much development background to start with.

 Most of the RPA tools have a control center to deploy and manage automation solutions.
 The Control center usually has three important features:

 Once you build the automation workflow, the RPA Control center provides a way to allocate these tasks to “bots”.
 This is usually performed by administrators who select which tasks a machine should perform and on what schedule.

 The administrators allocate the tasks to make the most out of the bot licenses available and the machines (usually VMs) available.
 The best RPA tools allow for the assignment of tasks in such a manner to balance the various constraints like Infrastructure, Bots, and Schedule.